ieadoboe/ai-code-autocompletion/README.md

 A web-based demo application is available to showcase the code completion model's capabilities:

-- Simple web interface built with `Gradio`
+- Simple web interface built with `Streamlit`
 - Syntax highlighting for Python code
 - Adjustable parameters (temperature, max tokens)